 In 2006, commercial quantities of oil were confirmed to exist in the Lake Albert basin in Uganda.
-The Oil companies in Uganda; CNOOC LTD, TOTAL and TULLOW PLC completed the exploration phase and are now headed into development, which will consequently lead to the production of Uganda’s oil resources.
+The Oil companies in Uganda; CNOOC LTD, TOTAL and TULLOW PLC completed the exploration phase.
+In November 2020 Total finalized the acquisition of Tullow’s entire interests in Uganda Lake Albert development project including the East African Crude Oil Pipeline in 2020.
+Total, now a majority shareholder and CNOOC are now headed into development phase, which will consequently lead to the production of Uganda’s oil resources.

 Once produced, the crude oil will be partly refined in Uganda to supply the local market and partly exported to the international market.
 The export to the international market will be through an export crude oil pipeline; The East Africa Crude Oil Export Pipeline (EACOP).
-This pipeline will be constructed and operated through a Pipeline Company with shareholding from the Uganda National Oil Company, the Tanzania Petroleum Development Corporation and the three oil companies; CNOOC, TOTAL and TULLOW.
+This pipeline will be constructed and operated through a Pipeline Company with shareholding from the Uganda National Oil Company, the Tanzania Petroleum Development Corporation and the two oil companies; TOTAL and CNOOC.

 THE EACOP PROJECT

 The EACOP is a 1,443km crude oil export pipeline that will transport Uganda’s crude oil from Kabaale – Hoima in Uganda to the Chongoleani peninsula near Tanga port in Tanzania.

 - The pipeline route was selected by the Government of Uganda as the least cost and most robust.